transcodeninja/livepeer-exporter/README.md

 ### orch_tickets_exporter

-The `orch_tickets_exporter` fetches and exposes ticket transaction information for each orchestrator from the `https://stronk.rocks/api/livepeer/getAllRedeemTicketEvents` API endpoint.
-These metrics provide insights into the winning tickets of the orchestrator, including the amount won, transaction hash, block number, and block time.
+The `orch_tickets_exporter` fetches and exposes winning ticket transaction information from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql).
+These metrics provide insights into the winning tickets of the orchestrator, including the amount won, gas used, transaction hash, block number, block time, and protocol round.
 They include:

 **GaugeVec metrics:**

 - `livepeer_orch_winning_ticket_amount`: This metric represents the fees won by each winning orchestrator ticket.
 It can be used to track the earnings of the orchestrator from winning tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
+- `livepeer_orch_winning_ticket_gas_used`: This metric represents the gas used in redeeming each winning ticket.
+It can be used to understand the gas cost of winning tickets.
+This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
 - `livepeer_orch_winning_ticket_transaction_hash`: This metric represents the transaction hash for each winning ticket.
 It can track the transactions in which the orchestrator won tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
 - `livepeer_orch_winning_ticket_block_number`: This metric represents the block number for each winning ticket.
 It can be used to track when the orchestrator won tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
 - `livepeer_orch_winning_ticket_block_time`: This metric represents the block time for each winning ticket.
 It can be used to understand when the orchestrator won tickets.
+This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_winning_ticket_round`: This metric represents the round in which each winning ticket was won.
+It can be used to track the rounds in which the orchestrator won tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.

 ## Contributing